 - ThemeForest – a huge marketplace of exclusively premium themes.

-- Elegant Themes – a popular developer that sells high-quality themes.
+- Elegant Themes – a popular developer that sells high-quality themes, including the popular Divi drag-and-drop theme.
 You can read our Elegant Themes review here.

 - Google – no shocker here, but it’s easy to find topical WordPress theme lists with a simple Google search

 Once you find a theme that you love, you’ll need to install it on your WordPress site.